Harriet L. Childe-Pemberton

-Harriet Louisa Childe-Pemberton (1 April 1852 – 1922) was an English author of the late-nineteenth and early-twentieth centuries.
+Harriet Louisa Childe-Pemberton (1 April 1852 – 13 December 1921) was an English author of the late-nineteenth and early-twentieth centuries.

 Biography

 Harriet Louisa Childe-Pemberton was born in 1852, in St Leonards-On-Sea, Sussex, and raised at Millichope Park, Munslow, Shropshire, the daughter of Charles Orlando Childe-Pemberton and Augusta Mary Shakespear Childe-Pemberton.
 In 1859, her father served as Sheriff of Shropshire.
 In 1870, she was presented to Queen Victoria.
 Her younger brother William Shakespear Childe-Pemberton (1859–1924) was also a writer, best known as a biographer.

 Childe-Pemberton lived in London later in life, and wrote plays, poems, short stories, novels, and literary criticism.
 Her 1882 story "All My Doing; or, Red Riding-Hood Over Again" remains of interest to literary scholars, for its unique retelling of the classic Little Red Riding Hood tale.
 Several of her books were published by the Society for Promoting Christian Knowledge.

-She died in 1922.
+She died in 1921 at Wyche Cottage, in Malvern, Worcestershire.